Venom (character): Earth X

-House of M

-In House of M an actor portrays Venom.

 MC2

 In Spider-Girl, the Venom symbiote was separated from Eddie Brock and remained trapped in containment for more than a decade.
 After being free, attempts to re-bond with Peter Parker to become Spider-Venom and makes him to kill his own family, but gets separated by Spider-Girl and Phil Urich as the heroic Green Goblin.
-Then is forcefully bonded to Spider-Girl's friend Normie Osborn III, the grandson of the original Green Goblin, by Goblin Queen.
+Then is forcefully bonded to Spider-Girl's friend Normie Osborn III, the grandson of the original Green Goblin, by the Goblin Queen.
 It takes control of Normie, but when it also attempts to absorb Spider-Girl, their combined force of will defeats the creature.
 Instead of destroying it, Normie keeps the symbiote and allows it to bond with him, purging the symbiote of its violent and aggressive emotions.
 When Normie is in control he resembles as Spider-Man's classic black suit with four additional arms resembling Six-armed Spider-Man and briefly calling themselves Dusk, since Venom was the name between Eddie Brock and the symbiote.
 He then joins Kaine's team of reformed villains.
 In Spider-Girl #100, Normie transfers the symbiote to a critically injured Spider-Girl so it can heal and save her.
 The symbiote later sacrifices itself to save Spider-Girl's life by confronting a sonic weapon-armed Hobgoblin.
 The Venom symbiote removed all of Normie's tattoos and scars from his suicides attempts as it died, as a parting gift.
 Then Normie confirms that the symbiote is dead.